 So, let’s talk about InkItt.

 First of all, what’s wrong with it?
 Well, the good news is, they don’t seem to be straight-up asking for money, unlike the usual vanity publishing scams.
 The bad news is, to “submit to their contest,” the thing they’re spamming you to get you to do, you have to publish on their site.
 There go your first publication rights.
-Now no normal publisher will touch your manuscript, because it’s already been published.
+Now no real publisher will touch your manuscript.
 The contests offer (very) small prizes and a chance to get shopped around to real publishers…which is the job of an agent, not a publishing house.

 And then there’s the spam.